Setting the scene:

 Ignoring all those last-resort signals takes increasing emotional effort; it requires us to engage in various forms of focus-distraction.
 Often, I suspect, it means we adopt some form of guilty ‘prayer’, that the big disaster won’t happen to us, or at least not in our lifetime.
 The emotional energy required for such ’blanking out’ is taking its toll, showing up everywhere in growing levels of deep eco-anxiety.

-Corporations and institutions that derive economic and political power from short-changing the life-support systems of the planet, have taken advantage of desire of citizens to avoid engaging with evidence that the futures they once hoped for are being foreclosed.
+Corporations and institutions that derive economic and political power from short-changing the life-support systems of the planet, have taken advantage of desire of citizens to avoid engaging with all the evidence that the futures they once hoped for are being foreclosed.
 They have found it so easy to generate noise to distort signals of planetary distress.
 The more egregious of them engage in the production of deceitful ‘counterevidence’.
-We also have so many ‘leaders’ who assert that the world of politics and money must always trump science.
+We also have so many ‘leaders’ who assert that the world of politics and money will always trump science.

-The RTL is the evolution of almost two decades of work from a precursor body, the Victorian Eco-innovation Lab (VEIL).
-VEIL was a multi-university ‘real world laboratory’ to “enlist the best of Australia’s design professionals undertaking post graduate education, in the community co-design of futures to respond to the urgent challenges of climate change”.
+The Regenerative Transformation Lab at RMIT (RTL) is the evolution of almost two decades of work from a precursor body, the Victorian Eco-innovation Lab (VEIL).
+VEIL was a multi-university ‘real world laboratory’ to “enlist the best of Australia’s design professionals, undertaking post graduate education, in working with the community for the co-design of futures to respond to the urgent challenges of climate change”.
 Rethinking the Alcoa site is an apt focus for the continuation of that work.
-It will take several years. it is currently in an early phase.
+It will take several years.
+It is currently in an early phase.
 Such work starts with a process to envision what the site could be, with what-if glimpses of its evolution driven by a new purpose: to offer possibilities of hopeful futures.

 As this process has unfolded, I have frequently found myself thinking of it as creating a Place of First Resort – a site for engagement with, and immersion in, the life-affirming project of the restoration of planetary systems.